openfare/openfare/README.md

 1. Commercial users are subject to payment plans defined in code.
 2. The license and payment plans can only be modified by the license copyright holder.

-Payments sent to software maintainers using Lightning arrive passively.
 OpenFare is designed for simple setup and payment obligation management across thousands of software dependencies.

 OpenFare is not a faultless solution.
 It hopes to present a saner trajectory.
 Join the [chat room](https://matrix.to/#/#openfare:matrix.org) to discuss further.